websense/Activity-Aware-Water-Meter-Privacy/README.md

 Rachel Cardell-Oliver and Harrison Cater-Turner
 Link to the paper: DOI 10.1145/3486611.3486650
-To be presented at BuildSys 2021 in November: https://buildsys.acm.org/2021/
+To be presented at [BuildSys 2021](https://buildsys.acm.org/2021/) in November.

 ## Bibtex
 If you find this code or the paper useful, please consider citing:

 @inproceedings{cardell-oliver2021buildsys,

-    title={Activity-Aware Privacy Protection for Smart Water Meters}, author={Cardell-Oliver, R. and Carter-Turner, H.},
+    title={Activity-Aware Privacy Protection for Smart Water Meters},

+    author={Cardell-Oliver, R. and Carter-Turner, H.},

-    booktitle={The 8th ACM International Conference on Systems for Energy-Efficient Buildings, Cities, and Transportation (BuildSys '21), November 17--18, 2021, Coimbra, Portugal}, year={2021},
+    booktitle={The 8th ACM International Conference on Systems for Energy-Efficient Buildings, Cities, and Transportation (BuildSys '21), November 17--18, 2021, Coimbra, Portugal},

+    year={2021},

     url = {https://doi.org/10.1145/3486611.3486650},

     doi = {10.1145/3486611.3486650}
 }